 A new Special Olympics Fitness Competition has been developed.
 It provides Special Olympics participants (athletes and Unified partners) with an opportunity to compete in a sequence of four different fitness exercises and measure overall performance levels.
-Competition can be offered amongst individual athletes, traditional teams, or Unified teams.
+Competition can be offered amongst individual athletes, traditional doubles, or Unified doubles.